 - 1. Completion of a comparable approved placement test with class recommendations within the last three years.
-To verify this, students should submit test scores to the Learning Center on the Ukiah Campus. - 2.
-Completion of an English or math course at another college with a "C" or better.
-Students should submit their college transcript to the Admissions and Records Office. - 3.
+To verify this, students should submit test scores to the Office of Admissions and Records on the Ukiah Campus. - 2.
+Completion of an Accuplacer placement test taken at another Community College within the last 4 years.
+To verify this, students should submit test scores to the Learning Center Ukiah Campus. - 3.
+Completion of an English or Math course at another college with a "C" or better.
+Students should submit their college transcript to the Office of Admissions and Records. - 4.
 Earning a passing score on an Advanced Placement Exam (administered by the College Board) in English, Calculus, or Statistics.
-Students should submit an official report of their score to the Admissions and Records Office. - 4.
-Passing the English Assessment portion of the STAR Test in high school.
-If a student's test report says that he/she qualifies for CSU-level English, then he/she is eligible to enroll in English 200 at Mendocino College.
-Students should submit their STAR Test Report to the Learning Center on the Ukiah Campus. - 5.
-Earning a "C" or better in Algebra 2 or a higher math class in high school within the last three years makes a student eligible to enroll in MTH 220 (statistics) at Mendocino College.
-Students should submit their high school transcript to the Admissions and Records Office.
+Students should submit an official report of their score to the Office of Admissions and Records. - 5.
+Passing or receiving a "conditional pass" on the English and/or Math Assessment portion of the EAP test in high school.
+If a student's test report says that he/she qualifies for CSU-level English or Math or receives a "conditional pass" then he/she could be eligible to enroll in English 200 and/or a college level Math course at Mendocino College.
+Students should submit their EAP Test Report to the Office of Admissions and Records on the Ukiah Campus.

+6. Earning a "C" or better in Algebra 2 or a higher math class in high school within the last three years makes a student eligible to enroll in MTH 220 (Statistics) at Mendocino College.
+Students should submit their high school transcript to the Office of Admissions and Records.